wissamkontar/wissamkontar.github.io/_pages/about.md

   <img src="../images/r3.png" width="80%" />
 </center>

-<p> In this work, we present a training framework for learning AVs driver models via knowledge sharing between different vehicles and personalization.
+<p align="justify"> In this work, we present a training framework for learning AVs driver models via knowledge sharing between different vehicles and personalization.
 In our collaborative scheme, vehicles borrow strength from each others while retaining a personalized model tailored to the vehicle's unique properties and conditions.
 We adopt a federated learning algorithm that circumvents the need to share raw data between vehicle. </p>

-<p> This approach allows to train safer and more reliable AVs, while retaining a desired personalized behavior for each unique vehicle.
+<p align="justify"> This approach allows to train safer and more reliable AVs, while retaining a desired personalized behavior for each unique vehicle.
 Read more about out work here <a href="https://arxiv.org/abs/2210.13683"> [Paper Link] </a> </p>

 </details>